RenaudWasTaken/cdi/SPEC.md

   If this field is indicated then container runtimes should only run it if one of the identifiers matches the container runtime's identifier.
   Possible values (not an exhaustive list): docker, podman, gvisor, lxc

-#### Devices
+#### CDI Devices

-The `devices` field describes the set of hardware devices that can be refered to by the CLI.
+The `cdiDevices` field describes the set of hardware devices that can be requested by the container runtime user.
 Note: For a CDI file to be valid, at least one entry must be specified in this array.

-  * `devices` (array of objects, REQUIRED) list of devices provided by the vendor.
+  * `cdiDevices` (array of objects, REQUIRED) list of devices provided by the vendor.
-    * `name` (string, REQUIRED), name of the device, can be used to refer to it on the CLI
+    * `name` (string, REQUIRED), name of the device, can be used to refer to it when requesting a device.
       * Beginning and ending with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (\_), dots (.), and alphanumerics between.
-      * e.g: e.g: `docker/podman run --device foo ...`
+      * e.g: `docker/podman run --device foo ...`
     * `nameShort` (array of strings, OPTIONAL), alternative names for the device.
 Can be used to reduce the CLI verbosity
       * Entries in the array MUST use the same schema as the entry for the `name` field
     * `containerSpec` (object, OPTIONAL) this field is described in the next section.
-      * This field should only be merged in the OCI spec if the device has been requested on the CLI
+      * This field should only be merged in the OCI spec if the device has been requested by the container runtime user.

 #### Container Spec